Junhuai/static/README.md

 # static
-Static resources, such as images
+Store static resources, such as images